Poděbrady: Sights

-The historic centre is made up of Jiřího Square and its surroundings.
+The historic centre is made up of the square Náměstí Jiřího and its surroundings.
 The main landmark is Poděbrady Castle.
 It was rebuilt to its current form in 1752–1757 at the behest of Maria Theresa.
 Today it serves as a museum and monument of George of Poděbrady.

 The square is made up of terraced houses of Renaissance and Baroque origin and former Renaissance town hall from the 16th century, nowadays a library.
 The Neo-Renaissance building of the Civic Bank from 1898 is also valuable.
 The Baroque Marian column dates from 1765.
 A significant element of the square is the Monument of King George with his equestrian statue, created in the Neo-Renaissance style in 1890–1896 according to the design by Bohuslav Schnirch.
 Since 2024, it has been protected as a national cultural monument.

 The large spa park with a modern colonnade is also a part of the urban monument zone.
 The oldest part of the park was created on the site of a former manor park according to the project of architect František Janda.
 Gradually, more parts were added and the park expanded.
 The glass colonnade of Professor Libenský was built in 1938.
 The colonnade was built above a spring of mineral water.

-The most valuable technical monument is the Poděbrady hydroelectric power plant.
-It is a Neoclassical building designed by Antonín Engel in 1913, built in 1914–1919.
+The most notable technical monument is the Poděbrady hydroelectric power plant.
+It is a Neoclassical building designed by Antonín Engel in 1913 and built in 1914–1919.
 It is valued for still functional technology and its architectural solution.
 It is one of the oldest locks in the Middle Elbe and at the same time a valuable example of technological and operational solutions for this type of waterworks.
 The power plant is protected as a national cultural monument.